astralfrontier/peppermile.org/src/grand-adventure.md

 **Actions are made up of Words**.
 Based on your narration, you decide which Words you have that meet that description.
-The cards you pick should tell you _what's being done_, _to whom or to what_, and optionally _how_.
+The Words you pick should tell you _what's being done_, _to whom or to what_, and optionally _how_.

 For example, Tana has an "Attack" Word